-Alberta Western Uplands offers premium upland Pheasant hunting on one of the largest working cattle ranches in Alberta.
+Alberta Western Uplands is one of the best places to hunt pheasants, and we offer premium upland Pheasant hunting on one of the largest working cattle ranches in Alberta.
 We are located in South Eastern Alberta in the dramatic wind carved valley of the Red Deer River.

 The bird hunting area sits along one side of about 5 miles of the Red Deer River bottom.
 The Valley floor varies but is about a mile wide with steep coulees climbing maybe 300 vertical feet to the prairie grasslands above.
 In total, there are 53 sections of land on the Ranch. (a section is measured one mile by one mile).
 There is lots of space here and not a lot of neighbors.

 The cover encompasses a little bit of everything to challenge both the bird hunter and different types of hunting dogs.
 Red willows line the banks of the river with occasional gaps.
 They are not too dense or wide but provide good protection for the pheasants from birds of prey.